How long does mediation take?

 If we have written agreements, will they be legally binding?

 To assure that your agreements are legally binding you will need to bring them to your attorney.
-In the case of divorce or family matters, the agreements will become legally binding once you’ve seen the judge.
+In the case of divorce or family matters, the agreements will become legally binding once you’ve seen the judge or magistrate.

 If we reach full agreement on our divorce or parental rights matter, will we still need a hearing?

-If you have reached FULL agreement you will only need to go before the judge for a very brief uncontested hearing to finalize things.
+If you have reached FULL agreement you will only need to go before the judge or magistrate for a very brief uncontested hearing to finalize things.

 Can we have mediation if there is a Protection from Abuse order in place?